postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 to light and terms we once used become unacceptable.
 I suggest taking two simultaneous
 approaches:

-1. But in a basic effort to be inclusive.
+1. Put in a basic effort to be inclusive.
-2. When it is brought to your attention that some term is a poor choice, understand and fix it.
+2. When it is brought to your attention that some term is a poor choice,
+  1. fix it, and then
+  2. understand why

 ## It's too much work to change everything